Blog Diets No Flour No Sugar Diets: Everything You Need To Know To Get Started

 So any time you feel like going back to your old diet, look for a healthier substitute.

-Do this, and you should find yourself sailing through the diet with zero hassle.
+Do this and you’ll find yourself sailing through the diet with zero hassle.
 You won’t even crave sugar anymore.

 no flour no sugar diets

-This meal plan can be very confusing, especially for beginners.
+This meal plan can be quite confusing, particularly for beginners.
 Most times, you’re not sure which low-sugar foods best suit your needs or whether you’re doing everything right.
 The No Flour, No Sugar Diet by Dr. Gutts contains many meal plans you can use for your diet.
-Here’s some of them:
+Here are some of them:

 Meal Plan 1

-• Start your day by eating a crepe filled with sliced lean ham, reduced-fat cheese, and a sliced apple for breakfast.
+• Start your day by eating scrambled eggs with sliced lean ham, reduced-fat cheese, and a sliced apple for breakfast.

-• Your mid-morning snack should include a single celery stalk filled with reduced fat and no added sugar butter.
+• Your mid-morning snack should include a single celery stalk filled with no added sugar nut butter.

 • For lunch, have some taco salad with spiced prawns.